jessiheger/remindher/README.md

 - Birth year is a property requested from the user upon sign up, however it is not being used right now.
 Ideally, I would like the Add Services page to populate possible services based on the age (E.g. a 21 year old would not see the Mammogram option, etc.).
 - On the Add Services page, I would like to make it so that the modal form closes once the `Save NameOfService Info` button is clicked.
 - Because different exams/tests are required at different increments (E.g. annually vs. once every every 3-5 years), I would like the app to be able to send reminders (via email) once it knows that the person is overdue for a specific service based on their records of that service (or lack thereof).
+- I would like to find and add another API that includes insurance coverage, so that the Find page not only lists the doctors, but also includes what insurance plans their services are covered by.
+- I would like to add a map to the Find page so that the user can visibly see the locations of each doctor result.

 ### Credits + Sources
 Sources for medical guidance for each service: